ebo-arcadia/angular-jwt-auth/README.md

     - [X] make routes available in the server entry file
 6. run & test results
     - [X] if connected to mySQL database
-    - [] if table is generated
+    - [X] if table is generated
-    - [] if table structure is correct
+    - [X] if table structure is correct
-    - [] if URL links are working using postman
+    - [X] if URL links are working using postman
+7. refactor & enhancement
+    - [] JWT refresh token implementation
+    - [] User can switch roles
+    - [] implement other types of database such as noSQL
+    - [] store JWT in HttpOnly Cookie